PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Introduction

-In this work we present the \pngsim, the largest simulation to date with non-Gaussian initial conditions.
+This work presents the \pngsim suite, which includes the largest simulation (in terms of number of particles) to date with non-Gaussian initial conditions, the \textsc{PNG-UNIT}.
 This simulation evolves $4096^3$ dark matter particles within a cosmological volume of $(1 h^{-1}\, {\rm Gpc})^3$, resulting in a mass resolution of $1.24\times10^{9} \, h^{-1} M_\odot$.
+Most of the previously developed simulations with local-PNG were run with fewer particles, that is, by over a factor of $18$ \citep[e.g.][]{Nishimichi_2010,Baldauf_2016,Biagetti_2017,Coulton_2023}.
+Due to this low resolution, it was not possible to use these simulations to study the scale-dependent bias for low-mass halos and galaxies (i.e. $M_{\rm halo} \lesssim 1\times 10^{13} \, h^{-1} \, M_\odot$).
+After the submission of this paper, \citet{Hadzhiyska_2024} presented a new PNG simulations with the same number of particles as the \textsc{PNG-UNIT}.
+However, these simulations have a volume of $(2\,h^{-1} {\rm Gpc})^3$, resulting in a mass resolution $\times8$ times lower than the \textsc{PNG-UNIT}.
+Therefore, their objectives are different and complementary to the project presented in this paper.

-This is enough to resolve the haloes hosting the emission-line galaxies (ELGs) targeted by DESI and Euclid $(\sim 10^{11} \, h^{-1} M_\odot)$ \citep{Gonzalez-Perez_2018,Knebe_2022,Yuan_2023,Rocher_2023}.
-Other DESI tracers (BGS, LRG, QSO) are expected to probe even larger masses, so they are also well resolved by this simulation \citep{Jiaxi_2023,Rocher_2023,Prada_2023}.
-The inital conditions of \pngsim are generated with amplitudes \textit{fixed} to their expectation values, and phases \textit{matched} to one of the original \textsc{UNIT} simulations with Gaussian initial conditions.
+The resolution of the \textsc{PNG-UNIT} simulation is enough to finely resolve (with more than $\sim 100$ particles) the halos hosting the emission-line galaxies (ELGs) targeted by DESI and EUCLID $(\sim 10^{11} \, h^{-1} M_\odot)$ \citep{Gonzalez-Perez_2018,Yuan_2023,Rocher_2023,Reyesperaza_2023}.
+Other DESI tracers (BGS, LRG, QSO) are expected to probe even larger masses, which are also well resolved by this simulation \citep{Jiaxi_2023,Rocher_2023,Prada_2023}.
+The initial conditions of the \textsc{PNG-UNIT} are generated with amplitudes fixed to their expectation values and phases matched to one of the original \textsc{UNIT} simulations with Gaussian initial conditions \citep{Chuang_2019}.

-As a first use of the \pngsim, the aim of this paper is to put constraints on the non-Gaussian bias parameter \bp for mass-selected haloes.
-This parameter controls how the clustering of haloes, or any given tracer of the matter density field (cosmological tracer hereafter), responds to the presence of PNGs.
-However, \bp is completely degenerate with the amplitude of the non Gaussianities, measured by \fnl \citep{Barreira_2022}.
-It is crucial to have a good understanding of \bp if we aim to measure \fnl from data.
+We first used the \pngsim suite to constrain the non-Gaussian bias parameter, \bp, for mass-selected halos.
+This parameter controls how the clustering of halos, or any given tracer of the matter density field (cosmological tracer hereafter), responds to the presence of PNGs.
+However, \bp is completely degenerate with the amplitude of the non-Gaussianities measured by \fnl \citep{Barreira_2022}.
+It is, therefore, crucial to have a good understanding of \bp if we aim to measure \fnl from data.
 Thus, understanding \bp from simulations will be essential.

+An assumption is made for the mass function for halos where the mass only depends on the height of the density peak, namely, $\nu = \delta_c/\sigma(M)$, where $\delta_c$ is the critical overdensity and $\sigma(M)^2$ is the variance of the density field smoothed at mass $M$.
+On this basis, a theoretical prediction for \bp can be made as a function of the linear bias $b_1$ \citep{Dalal_2008}: